StackStorm/st2-rbac-backend/README.md

-# StackStorm Enterprise RBAC Backend for StackStorm Enterprise Edition
+# RBAC Backend for StackStorm

-StackStorm RBAC backend for enterprise version which contains all the proprietary RBAC (permission resolving) business logic.
+StackStorm backend that contains the implementation for role based access control.

-NOTE: Due to the original code structure and the code originally living as part of the open source StackStorm/st2 repo, some of the utility RBAC code is still part of the open source repo (that code is of little use without the permission resolving classes which contain majority of the business logic though).
+NOTE: Due to the original code structure and the code originally living as part of the open source StackStorm/st2 repo, some of the utility RBAC code is still part of the open source repo (that code is of little use without the permission resolving classes which contain majority of the business logic).

 ## Installation

-NOTE: This happens automatically when using bwc installer script.
+NOTE: This happens automatically when using the StackStorm installer script.

 1. Make sure the backend Python package is installed inside StackStorm virtualenv (``/opt/stackstorm/st2/``)